 - a.
-INCOMING TRUCKS: All trucks entering the site to deliver aggregates will be required to have the loads covered. - b.
+INCOMING TRUCKS: All trucks entering the site to deliver aggregates will be required to have the loads covered.
+A sign shall be posted to advise drivers of this requirement. - b.
 OUT-GOING TRUCKS: All trucks leaving the site with HMA paving materials will be required to cover their loads prior to leaving the site.
 A sign shall be posted to advise drivers of this requirement.